cunnane/xloil/docs/source/xlOil_Cpp/DynamicRegistration.rst

 To support registration of functions in other languages, xlOil has the ability to register worksheet functions generated at runtime.
-In C++, you usually can create a static entry point for each function you want to register using xlOil macros which end up calling `Excel12(xlfRegister, ...)`.
-To
+In C++, you usually can create a static entry point for each function you want to register using xlOil macros.
+These macros end up calling `Excel12(xlfRegister, ...)` and pass the name of your function.
+Dynamic registration is a little trickier since `xlfRegister` requires the name of an entry point into your XLL rather than a function pointer.  xlOil arranges for such a suitable entry point to exist by generating a small trampoline function in assembler which redirects to your function.
+However, this creates a tiny performance overhead (typically around 8-16 instructions increasing with the number of arguments).

+.. highlight:: c++

 ::